stashed/docs/docs/reference/cli/kubectl-stash_pause_backup.md

       --as string                        Username to impersonate for the operation --as-group stringArray             Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
-      --backupbatch string               Name of the BackupBatch to pause --backupconfig string              Name of the Backupconfiguration to pause --cache-dir string                 Default cache directory (default "/home/runner/.kube/cache") --certificate-authority string     Path to a cert file for the certificate authority --client-certificate string        Path to a client certificate file for TLS
+      --backupbatch string               Name of the BackupBatch to pause --backupconfig string              Name of the BackupConfiguration to pause --cache-dir string                 Default cache directory (default "/home/runner/.kube/cache") --certificate-authority string     Path to a cert file for the certificate authority --client-certificate string        Path to a client certificate file for TLS